List of Shameless (American TV series) characters: Liam Gallagher

-Liam Fergus Beircheart Gallagher (Christian Isaiah, Brennan Kane Johnson & Blake Alexander Johnson, Brenden & Brandon Sims) aged 18mos to 11, is the youngest of the Gallagher children.
+Liam Fergus Beircheart Gallagher (Christian Isaiah, Brennan Kane Johnson & Blake Alexander Johnson, Brenden & Brandon Sims) aged 18 months to 11 over the span of the series, is the youngest of the Gallagher children.
 He appears African-American and was initially thought to be the result of his mother's supposed affair with an African-American sponsor, parole officer, or bouncer, though a DNA test reveals that he is Frank's son.
 It is suggested that this is because Frank's father may have been the result of his own mother's affair with a black man, with the genes passing onto Liam.
 Season 10 also revealed that Monica's grandfather was the one who had an affair with a black man.

 During season 2, Liam is taken because of Frank's bad bet and the family amasses money to reclaim him.

 In season 4, Liam ingests Fiona's cocaine and possibly suffers brain damage but recovers.
 Since Frank still had parental rights, he is needed to get Liam out of the hospital.
-Lip cares for him as he does not trust Fiona to do so, while Carl fights off bullies who tease Liam for potentially being mentally retarded.
+Lip cares for him as he does not trust Fiona to do so, while Carl fights off bullies who tease Liam for potentially being intellectually disabled.

 In season 5, he begins walking and talking.

 In season 6, he moves in with Fiona and Sean when the family are kicked out of the house.